Elstner-Analytics/fasthtml-jsme/README.md

 def static(fname:str, ext:str): return FileResponse(f'{fname}.{ext}')
 ```

-`fast_app` is a function that creates a fastapi app and a router.
+`fast_app` is a function that creates a fasthtml app and a router.
 The `hdrs` parameter is used to add the JSME headers to the app.
 The `static` functions is used to serve static files from inside or below the `/` folder (you can place an image in the repo and link to it in your html and it will be served and available).

 ```python
 @rt("/")